ByteProject/Puny-BuildTools/README.md

 ```

 So what does it do?
 Let's assume for a moment that you want to replace a PunyInform library file.
 Not just a few routines but the whole file.
 That's what it is for.
 Every file you place in `punycustom` that has the same name as a PunyInform library file, is used upon compilation instead.
 The most common scenario would be replacing the library's standard messages found in `messages.h` with your own implementation.
 Another common scenario would be replacing one of the PunyInform library extensions with a customized version.

+## Hacks

+Hacks are settings which you can add to the configuration file of your project to override the default behavior of the Puny BuildTools.
+All hacks are case-sensitive.

+### APPLE2_Z3_INFOCOM=true
+Builds Apple II Z-machine version 3 targets with Infocom's interpreter version K instead of Vezza.
+This hack is ignored if `ZVERSION 5` is defined in your project's configuration file.

 ## Credits